Dictionary of Revolutionary Marxism

 VEHICLE [Contemporary Capitalist Finance]

-A nominally independent or dummy corporation, set up by a mother corporation or bank, in order to hold risky assets under another name, or in order to engage in clandestine, misleading or fradulent financial activity.
+A nominally independent or dummy corporation, set up by a mother corporation or bank, in order to hold risky assets under another name, or in order to engage in clandestine, misleading or fraudulent financial activity.

 See also: